xmatters/xm-labs-easyvista/README.md

 </kbd>

-* Click edit conditon and paste the following SQL:
+* Click edit condition and paste the following SQL:

 ```
 IF EXISTS (